Skip to content

 KUKA robots and workflow management

-KUKA manufactures industrial robots ranging from 6kg collaborative robots to 1300kg heavy-duty systems.
-While KUKA provides robust motion control and programming tools, managing procedures and documentation across robot fleets often requires additional workflow systems.
+KUKA makes industrial robots ranging from 6kg collaborative models to 1300kg heavy-duty systems.
+Their motion control and programming tools are strong, but managing procedures and documentation across robot fleets typically requires a separate workflow system.

 KUKA’s lineup includes several robot families: